woheller69/ImapLocate/README.md

 - multiple accounts can be used.
 Android account manager is used
 - works offline and sync is done in the background.
 Sync interval can be different for each account

-This app is available at Google Play under the name "ImapNote2".
-But for people who don't have access to this market, it will be possible to compile source code.
-Furthermore, an apk is available in bin directory.